rimutaka/posts/elasticquery-write-update/readme.md

 		return null
 END
 ```
-We also set an alarm in Azure Monitor to look for those error messages in the log stream to catch them quickly.
+We also set up an alarm in Azure Monitor to look for those error messages in the log stream to catch them quickly.

 #### End result

-The truth is that the code analysis "ended" only when the DBs were successfully imported into AZ SQL.
+The truth is that the code analysis stage "ended" only when the DBs were successfully imported into AZ SQL.
 We had to come back to fix the grep output, re-run the global replace and re-create SQL objects again and again until all the issues were resolved.
 It was very important to keep the process idempotent and fully scripted.

 ## Steps 2-3: Generating mirror / proxy templates

 AZPM, the CLI utility we created to help with refactoring generated all the proxy and mirror objects using config files and SQL templates.
 For example, to create an external table you have to provide the full table definition with field names and their data types.
 We automated the process by using templates and automatically retrieving table definitions.

-The following is a template for generating an external table:
+The following is an example of a template for generating an external table:

 ```sql
 if exists(select 1 from sys.external_tables where [name] ='ext_{0}__{2}')